-- Physicians include your primary care doctor as well as specialists in physical medicine and rehabilitation (physiatrists) and neurologists.
-They help guide your care and prevent complications.
-They also help you to gain and maintain healthy lifestyle behaviors to avoid another stroke.
+- Physicians.
+Your primary care doctor — as well as neurologists and specialists in physical medicine and rehabilitation — can guide your care and help prevent complications.
+These physicians can also help you to gain and maintain healthy lifestyle behaviors to avoid another stroke.

-- Rehabilitation nurses specialize in caring for people with limitations to activities.
-They help incorporate skills learned in physical, occupational and speech therapy into your daily routines.
-They also can offer options for managing bowel and bladder complications of stroke.
+- Rehabilitation nurses.
+Nurses who specialize in caring for people with limitations to activities can help you incorporate the skills you learn into your daily routines.
+Rehabilitation nurses can also offer options for managing bowel and bladder complications of a stroke.

-- Physical therapists help you relearn movements such as walking and keeping your balance.
+- Physical therapists.
+These therapists help you relearn movements such as walking and keeping your balance.

-- Occupational therapists help you relearn functional hand and arm use for daily skills, such as bathing, tying your shoes or buttoning your shirt.
-They can also address safety issues in your home, and help with cognitive organizational tasks.
+- Occupational therapists.
+These therapists help you relearn hand and arm use for daily skills such as bathing, tying your shoes or buttoning your shirt.
+Occupational therapists can also address swallowing and cognitive issues, and safety in your home.

-- Speech and language pathologists help improve your language skills and ability to swallow.
-They may also teach you how to use compensation tools to address memory, thinking and communication problems.
+- Speech and language pathologists.
+These specialists help improve your language skills and ability to swallow.
+Speech and language pathologists can also work with you to develop tools to address memory, thinking and communication problems.

-- Social workers help connect you to financial resources, as well as help you plan for new living arrangements, if necessary, and identify community resources.
+- Social workers.
+Social workers help connect you to financial resources, plan for new living arrangements if necessary and identify community resources.

-- Psychologists assess your thinking skills and help address your mental and emotional health concerns.
+- Psychologists.
+These specialists assess your thinking skills and help address your mental and emotional health concerns.

-- Therapeutic recreation specialists help you resume activities and roles you enjoyed before your stroke, including hobbies and community participation.
+- Therapeutic recreation specialists.
+These specialists help you resume activities and roles you enjoyed before your stroke, including hobbies and community participation.

 What factors affect the outcome of stroke rehabilitation?

-Because stroke recovery varies from person to person, it's hard to predict how many abilities you might recover and how soon.
+Stroke recovery varies from person to person.
+It's hard to predict how many abilities you might recover and how soon.
 In general, successful stroke rehabilitation depends on:

 - Therapeutic factors, including an early start to your rehabilitation and the skill of your stroke rehabilitation team

 Stroke rehabilitation takes time

-Recovering from a stroke can be a long and sometimes frustrating experience.
+Recovering from a stroke can be a long and frustrating experience.
 It's normal to face difficulties along the way.
 Dedication and willingness to work toward improvement will help you gain the most benefit.